alfonsosanchezbeato/car-distance-finder/README.md

 ## Compiling

 You will need OpenCV and Boost libraries in your system.
+If on Ubuntu, install dependencies with:

+    apt install cmake libboost-log-dev libboost-program-options-dev libopencv-dev

 Build with

     (mkdir build; cd build; cmake ..; make)